 French Broad Adventures also offers whitewater rafting for ages 8 and up.
 This adventure is beginner-friendly.
 They offer several options, including full-day, half-day, guided calm water rafting, as well as bundles with other adventures like ziplining or canyoneering.

 Craggy Gardens Pinnacle Hike

-A 1.2 miles round trip hike to the summit.
+A 1.2-mile round trip hike to the summit.
 At the top, experience panoramic views of the Blue Ridge Mountains.
-The trail features wildflowers and beautiful rhododendron.
+The trail features wildflowers and beautiful rhododendrons.

 Because the parking lot is at an elevation of 5640 feet, you only have to climb about 250 feet in elevation, so it is not rated as difficult.

 Have you ever heard of bellyaking?
 It was invented in Asheville!
 A bellyak is a kayak that you paddle on while lying on your stomach!
 You wear special gloves on your hands to paddle.